(And using a childhood song to accomplish it)

 A part of my life that happens every three to four years— a marathon of rejections.

 I know someone can relate–highly qualified military spouse with degrees, certifications, experience, and no job.
-Within six months, I can accrue double digits worth of rejections during every PCS move.
+Within six months, I can accrue triple digits worth of rejections during every PCS move.
 Whether from the path of intrapreneurship, entrepreneurship, or even a mixture of both, the “no’s” I receive usually provide me with more than the needed dose.

 Even after I ensure the completion of necessities to success, rejection still finds its way to me.